Vyral/jon-long/_posts/2019-07-03-the-latest-numbers-from-our-july-market.md

 enclosure_time:
 use_youtube_image: false
 youtube_alternate_image: /uploads/july-market-update-youtube.jpg
-youtube_code: TU0g5LZGt8I
+youtube_code: PD4lnfCaU3k
 ---

 {% include youtube.html %}

-There are a few things to take a look at with respect to our north Orange County market in our update today, but we’re paying extra attention to how the leading indicators compare to the lagging indicators.
+There are a few things to take a look at with respect to our North Orange County market in our update today, but we’re paying extra attention to how the leading indicators compare to the lagging indicators.
 In other words: how many homes are coming onto the market, how many are already on the market, how many are going into escrow, and how many are selling?

 **In most cases, the number of new homes coming on to the market is rising, and the number of homes currently on the market is higher than it was a year ago.** That said, the number of homes going into escrow and the number of homes that are selling is falling.
 This naturally leads to a higher inventory.